BestTimesToVisit.com Logo

 packing

 Pack layers!
 The weather in Chamonix can change rapidly, even in summer.
-Bring waterproof and windproof outerwear, comfortable hiking boots, and warm layers.
-Don't forget sunscreen and sunglasses, even on cloudy days, as the sun reflects off the snow and ice.
+Bring waterproof and windproof outerwear, comfortable hiking boots, and warm layers for evenings.
+Don't forget sunscreen, sunglasses, and a hat, even on cloudy days, as the sun's reflection off the snow can be intense.

 Weather Details